 The time you spend in your second level classroom is integral to your future success as a teacher beyond the student teaching experience.
 Please recognize that your time in the second level classroom is a unique and valuable opportunity to become a well-rounded educator.
-Take advantage of the time with your second level mentor to investigate curriculum, examine instruction, observe classroom norms, and ask questions about students at this level.

-The purpose of the second level practicum is to prepare you for teaching across the elementary continuum by ensuring you fully understand the classroom environment and instruction across grade levels.
+Take advantage of the time with your second level mentor to investigate curriculum, examine The purpose of the second level practicum is to prepare you for teaching across the elementary continuum by ensuring you fully understand the classroom environment and instruction across grade levels.